J. K. Rithesh

-J. K. Rithesh (5 March 1973 – 13 April 2019) was an Indian actor and member of the All India Anna Dravida Munnetra Kazhagam.
+J. K. Rithesh (5 March 1973 – 13 April 2019) was an Indian actor and politician.
 He was a Dravida Munnetra Kazhagam (DMK) Member of Parliament (MP) in the 15th Lok Sabha from Ramanathpuram constituency.
 In the Indian general elections of 2009, Rithesh received 294,945 votes to defeat his closest rival, Satiyamoorthy of All India Anna Dravida Munnetra Kazhagam (AIADMK) party by a margin of 69,215 votes.
-On 10 April 2014, he joined AIADMK as a primary member.
+On 10 April 2014, he joined the AIADMK as a primary member.
 He died on 13 April 2019, due to heart attack.

 Early life and education

 Rithesh was born in Kandy, Sri Lanka in 1973 before migrating to Rameswaram in 1976, where he was brought up.
 His father was employed in the agricultural sector and his mother is a housewife.
 Rithesh has two elder sisters, Shanthi and Mani.
 Rithesh married Jotheeswari in 2007 and has a son, Arik Roshan (born 2008).
 He completed Diploma in Civil Engineering at Mohamed Sathak Polytechnic College Kilakarai, Ramanathapuram district.